sirvivek0108/NETFLIX-DATA-ANALYSIS/README.md

                                             4. TO INCREASE REVENUE NETFLIX SHOULD CONCENTRATE MORE ON ASIAN AND AFRICAN MARKETS .

                                             5. ROMANCE IMDB RATINGS TENDS TO SATURATE OVER TIME,THE PSYCHOLOGISTS MUST FIND POSSIBLE REASON.
+                                            6. NO BIG DIFFERENCE  in imdb ratings between big stars movies and beginners